 If you’ve changed your domain entirely, enter the “naked” domain here.
-Example: Step 3: Use the debug tool to confirm correct pattern
+Example: Step 3: Use the debug tool to confirm the correct pattern

 If you want to double-check that your share recovery is set up properly, simply use our string on any post permalink to see what alternate permalink is being tracked.